Mark is Chair of the Financial Services Skills Commission, following his role as Chair of the Financial Services Skills Taskforce.

 He is Chairman of the Board of Directors of Flood Re, a post he has held since 2015.
 He provides strategic direction and ensures the delivery of strategic objectives and risk management.
 He also serves on the Board of the London Stock Exchange Plc and is senior advisor to Markit, a leading international financial information provider.

-Claire is the Chief Executive of the Financial Services Skills Commission and a member of the Board.
+Claire Tunley is the Chief Executive of the Financial Services Skills Commission, appointed in May 2020.